hrishikeshatole/Iincense-keyinfo-extraction-and-automated-form-filling/README.md

 **What does that mean for you?** Well, it means the accuracy might not be 100%.

-**To answer it** The reason is I have used yolo's YOLOv8n.pt for training and only for 10 epochs.
+**To answer it** The reason is I have used yolo's YOLOv8n.pt for training.

 **Note:** Remember to update the file paths in the code to match your system after downloading, so everything runs smoothly on your end!